Radu2k/Exam_Sheet_Automatic_Folder_Allocation_2/README.md

 # ExamSheetAutoDistributionV2

-Automatization of grading written exam papers, using Machine Learning, OpenCV and Matplotlib Developed a system that transform scanned exam papers from PDF to folders with images for each student, based on handwritten student number and grading.
+Automatization of grading written exam papers, using Machine Learning, OpenCV and Matplotlib.
+Developed a system that transform scanned exam papers from PDF to folders with images for each student, based on handwritten student number and grading.

 ## Getting Started